xvnpw/xvnpw.github.io/content/posts/scaling-threat-modeling-with-ai.md

 **Key elements of this strategy:**

 - **Sequential Guidance**: Each prompt builds upon the previous response, allowing the model to refine and focus its output incrementally.
 - **Dynamic Placeholders**: The `{}` placeholders are dynamically replaced with the specific GitHub repository URL and name, tailoring the prompts to each project.
-I don't analyze code from the repository, but relay on the model knowledge 🧠 (btw.
-AI Security Analyzer is able to analyze code from the repository in `dir` mode).
+I don't analyze code from the repository but rely on the model's knowledge 🧠 (by the way, AI Security Analyzer is able to analyze code from the repository in `dir` mode).
 - **Focused Filtering**: By instructing the model to "Return only high and critical threats," we ensure the output is relevant and actionable.

 ## An Example Output